jenkinsci/packaging/README.md

 See the definition of the `deploy` goal for individual package deployment.

 # Branding
-`branding/` directory contains `*.mk` files controls the branding of the generated packages.
+`branding/` directory contains `*.mk` files that control the branding of the generated packages.
+Specify the branding file via the `BRAND` variable.

 You can create your own branding definition to customize the package generation process.
 See [branding readme](branding/README.md) for more details.
 In the rest of the packaging script files, these branding parameters are referenced via `@@NAME@@` and get substituted by `bin/branding.sh`

+# Environment
+`env/` directory contains `*.mk` files that control the environment into which you publish packages.
+Specify the environment file via the `BUILDENV` variable.

+You can create your own environment definition to customize the package generation process.
+See [environment readme](env/README.md) for more details.

 # TODO (mostly note to myself)
 * Split resource templates to enable customization